 Check them out.
-Evaluate pest control professionals and companies that are members of national, state or local associations.
-Always check out the business’ BBB Business Review at bbb.org first and visit Pestworld.org to find a local professional.
-Ask friends and neighbors to recommend pest control companies they have used successfully and ask how satisfied they were with the service.
+Evaluate pest control professionals and companies that are members of national, state or local pest management associations.
+Always check out the business’ BBB Business Review at www.bbb.org/delaware first and check to see that the business is a certified NPMA QualityPro company.
+Ask friends and neighbors to recommend pest control companies they have used successfully and how satisfied they were with the service.

 Always deal with a qualified and licensed pest management company.
 Ask to see the license or other credentials of the pest control professional that comes to solve your pest problem.